GEcaiIT/edx-documentation/en_us/students/source/SFD_ORA.rst

 the question, such as how long a response must be, or specific topics your response must cover.

-.. note:: Your response must contain fewer than 10,000 words (approximately the equivalent of 20 pages of 8.5x11 paper, with text single-spaced).
+.. note:: The total word count for all responses within the assessment cannot be more than 10,000 words (approximately the equivalent of 20 pages of 8.5x11 paper, with text single-spaced).

-..does this limit change with multiple short answers?

 For each question, type your response into the field under **Your Response**.
 When you have completed responses for all the questions, click **Submit your